ADHD....Why can't you sit still?

 Mouth breathing may lead to the induction of ADHD-like symptoms.

-Recent studies suggests that sleep deprivation, circadian rhythm disturbances can lead to ADHD-like symptoms.
+Recent studies suggest that sleep deprivation and circadian rhythm disturbances can lead to ADHD-like symptoms.

-Gut disorders, the digestive system and nervous system are connected via a two-way highway known as the gut-brain axis.
-People with ADHD are more likely to have signs of gut dysfunction, such as, constipation or diarrhoea, bloating, tummy pains, and food cravings for cheese, sugar and refined carbohydrates such as bread, biscuits and pasta.
+Gut disorders, the digestive system and the nervous system, are connected via a two-way highway known as the gut-brain axis.
+People with ADHD are more likely to have signs of gut dysfunction, such as constipation or diarrhoea, bloating, tummy pains, and food cravings for cheese, sugar and refined carbohydrates such as bread, biscuits and pasta.

 Diet